| Glossary | A | B

 the true modulus of elasticity within the elastic limit of the material.

-Ultimate strength determined in a flexure or torsion test.
+Modulus of Rupture Ultimate strength determined in a flexure or torsion test.
 In a flexure

 test, modulus of rupture in bending is the maximum fiber stress at failure.